-Fall is one of the best times to hike in Bozeman because the tourists have left, making the trails less crowded and the changing colors are beautiful to see.
-Here are ten of the best fall hikes in and around Bozeman
+Fall is one of the best times to hike in Bozeman, Montana because the tourists have left, making the trails less crowded and the changing colors are beautiful to see.
+Below is a list of the ten best hiking trails worth exploring during the fall season in and around Bozeman.

 These two trails both start off of Bear Canyon Road and are less crowded than a lot of trails this close to town.
 Bear Canyon Trail follows a creek up to Bear Lakes with a loop towards the middle to take if you’d rather not go all the way to the lake.
 The trail goes in and out of forested areas, opening up at points to take in rock outcroppings and overlooks down to the creek.
 New World Gulch is the trail right before Bear Canyon and is a stream-fed gulch near Mystic Lake.
 The trail takes you to a meadow below Mt.
 Ellis and you can take it 6 miles to Mystic Lake.